OSU-HEP-HDL/hardware_testing/README.md

 It is recommended that you install the required libraries in a virtual environment such as [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html).

 To follow with this setup, create an environment called ```testing``` by running.
+(Some features of OpenHTF do not work in python>3.9.)
 ```
 virtualenv testing
 ```